l2lam/CBC-Board-System/README.md

 # Glossary of terms

 1. **member** - a registered member of a club
-2. **player** - a person that is elegible to play during a club session
+2. **player** - a person that is eligible to play during a club session
 3. **court** - a venue/location where players can play a game
-4. **game** - a short match that is ypically played by 2 or more players on a court
+4. **game** - a short match that is typically played by 2 or more players on a court
 5. **group** - a group of players in a game
 6. **challenge** - a mechanism for members to move up in their designated skill level
-7. **skill level** - a categorization mechanism desgined to help members select games that are competitive.
+7. **skill level** - a categorization mechanism designed to help members select games that are competitive.

 # Design